github-aws-runners/terraform-aws-github-runner/README.md

 ### Idle runners

 The module will scale down to zero runners be default, by specifying a `idle_config` config idle runners can be kept active.
-Scale down lambda checks if any of the cron expressions matches the current time with a marge of 5 seconds.
-When there is a match the number of runners specified in in the idle config will be kept active.
+The scale down lambda checks if any of the cron expressions matches the current time with a marge of 5 seconds.
+When there is a match the number of runners specified in the idle config will be kept active.
 In case multiple cron expressions matches only the first one is taken in to account.
 Below a idle configuration for keeping runners active from 9 to 5 on working days.

 ```hcl
 idle_config = [{